Genesys Predictive Routing for Customer Service (BO06) for Genesys Engage on premises

 The outcome data feeds back into the machine learning model to inform future predictions.
 Impacts on KPIs and the performance of the machine learning models are available via real-time reports.

 This business flow shows the use case from the perspective of the customer and agent.

 Business Flow Description

-- The customer contacts the company using one of the available inbound channels (such as voice, e-mail, chat, mobile, work item, or Apple Business Chat).* This inbound interaction may be the result of a proactive rule on a web or mobile application.
+- The customer contacts the company using the inbound voice channel.
+This inbound interaction may be the result of a proactive rule on a web or mobile application.

 - One of the Inbound use cases for the corresponding media type handles the interaction.
 The context data is captured depending on the interaction and engagement type.

 - Genesys queues the interaction until at least one agent with the required skill(s) is available.

 - Predictive Routing ranks the agents according to the probability that they will resolve that specific interaction first time, and returns a ranked list with values.

 - Genesys checks if the score for at least one agent is above the configured score threshold.

 - If no agents are available within the configured timeout, the routing expands the potential target pool of agents, by reducing the score threshold.